how to become an SEO Specialist (2023 Guide)

 - Tell me about your personal projects, websites, blog, side hustle, conferences, etc.

 SEO Specialists need to have strong written and verbal communication skills to excel at their job.
 Since you will often be working in team environments — and may be the resident SEO strategy specialist— employers will also be looking for your leadership ability.

-How would you go about simplifying a complex issue in order to explain it to a client or colleague?
+Question: How would you go about simplifying a complex issue in order to explain it to a client or colleague?

-This interview question is a great way to simultaneously flex your communication skills and your knowledge of SEO principles.
+Answer: This interview question is a great way to simultaneously flex your communication skills and your knowledge of SEO principles.
 Choose an SEO concept to explain – perhaps 301 redirect, title tags, or the importance of avoiding duplicate content – and give your interviewer a comprehensive overview of how it works, with examples of how you personally have improved these elements on a website in the past to great SEO effect.